mongodb-labs/migration-verifier/README.md

 # Investigation of Mismatches

-The verifier records any mismatches it finds in its metadata’s `mismatches` collection.
+The verifier records mismatches in its metadata’s `mismatches` collection.
 Mismatches are indexed by verification task ID.
 To find a given generation’s mismatches, aggregate like this on the metadata cluster: